 The Livery Hall is the largest of the function rooms.
-Gleaming oak flooring and carved oak panelling originating from the 1600s together with huge stained glass windows give this room a an impressive ambience.
-A light and airy room ideal for larger day and evening events.
+Gleaming oak flooring and carved oak panelling originating from the 1600's, together with huge stained glass windows give this room an impressive ambience.
+This room is particularly suitable for larger events from conferences, roadshows and exhibitions to formal luncheons, dinners and receptions.
+The Hall can also be hired for filming and fashion shows.

 Thank you all so much for delivering such an excellent lunch.
 Your style and professionalism more than matched this royal event.